rossm933/BECapstoneFitFlex/README.md

 </p>

 <p align="center">
-    <b>The 26-28sweNamelessBE API provides endpoints for managing events and their venues.
-This collection allows users to retrieve, create, update, and delete both events and venues.
-It is designed to facilitate interactions with a collection of events and their respective venues in an organized and user-friendly way.
-Users are also able to RSVP to events they would like to attend.</b>
+    <b>The FitFlex API provides endpoints for managing workoouts, exercises, and tags for the exercises.
+This collection allows users to retrieve, create, update, and delete workouts, exercises, tags, and user.
+It is designed to facilitate creating workouts and adding exercises to the workout.
+The tags on the exercises allow the user to know where on the body the exercise targets.
 </p>

 <h2 id="technologies">💻 Technologies</h2>